TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics-d9516a10-74b5-45f4-943d-a5281d7cf1bb.md

     },
     {
       "id": "4d2e2c03-38ca-6f87-4bad-7a6b35fa9da7",
-      "shortDescription": "Query is resulting in an error and failing to execute, "longDescription": "",
+      "shortDescription": "Query is resulting in an error and failing to execute", "longDescription": "",
       "category": "Core (SQL)",
       "searchTags": "sql query",